Skip to content

 Sometimes Included

 • Document storage: The ability to upload and store HR documents (offer letters, handbooks, policies).
-Some free plans include this; others reserve it for paid tiers.
+Some no-cost tiers include this; others reserve it for paid tiers.

 • Onboarding checklists: Basic task lists for new hires.
 More advanced workflow automation (automatic assignments, conditional steps, integrations) is typically paid.